bbauska/UC-Davis-Inter-jQuery/readme.md

 whatever you want, and the player picks what the threshold for winning is going to be for that game.
 You could do that.
 That would be an easy thing to add into the game.
-Again, it&apos;s just updating the data in that game data object at the top of the game.
+Again, it&apos;s just updating the data in that game data object at the top of the game.</p>

-Then there&apos;s some more challenging ways to extend the game.
-You get add more players.
+<p>Then there&apos;s some more challenging ways to extend the game.
+You get add
+more players.
 Where if you had three players or four players or what if you could choose how many players you wanted to have playing the game.
 What would you have to add in order to do that, that&apos;s a little bit